Output regulation of infinite-dimensional nonlinear systems: a forwarding approach for contraction semigroups: Introduction

-To the best of our knowledge, the present paper is a first attempt to tackle the robust regulation problem in a nonlinear infinite-dimensional abstract framework.
-We propose to approach the issue via the forwarding technique.
-Few extensions of this technique in the infinite-dimensional setting exist.
-In all of them \cite{marx:hal-03417238, marx:hal-02944073, terrand2019adding, balogoun:hal-03292801}, the control system is essentially linear, except for a potential cone-bounded nonlinearity that may be applied to the input.
+In the finite-dimensional context, a strategy to take nonlinearities into account is the so-called \emph{forwarding} approach, devised by F. Mazenc and L. Praly in \cite{praly-mazenc-forwarding} and developed with different purposes in \cite{kaliora2005stabilization,benachour2013forwarding, astolfi-praly, poulain2010robust}.
+We propose to approach the issue of constant output regulation via the forwarding technique.
+Few extensions of this methodology in the infinite-dimensional setting exist.
+Control systems investigated in \cite{terrand2019adding,marx:hal-03417238} are linear.
+The article \cite{marx:hal-02944073} dealt with cone-bounded nonlinearities (such as saturation) applied to the input.
+More recently, \cite{balogoun:hal-03292801} dealt with the regulation of the linearized Korteweg-de Vries equation, and local regulation of the nonlinear model with the same feedback law was proved.
 In the recent work \cite{mattia-forwarding}, the authors followed a contraction approach to achieve the output regulation of nonlinear finite-dimensional systems by means of an incremental forwarding approach.
 Inspired by this work, we focus on systems of contraction, namely, such that the distance between any pair of trajectories is exponentially converging towards zero.
-We particularly investigate the case of semilinear systems, that are Lipschitz perturbations of linear systems.
+While we do not restrict ourselves to Lipschitz perturbations of linear systems (which we will refer to as \emph{semilinear} systems), we pay special attention to this case.

 \paragraph{Organization of the paper}

 In the first section of the paper, we state more precisely the class of systems under consideration and the output regulation problem.
 Then, we give some insights on the forwarding strategy we use to design a stabilizing feedback law.
 Main results are stated and discussed in \cref{sec:main-res}, and proved in \cref{sec:proof}.
 Some examples of application are provided in \cref{sec:examples}.